James Rumbaugh: Biography

 Born in Bethlehem, Pennsylvania, Rumbaugh received a B.S. in physics from the Massachusetts Institute of Technology (MIT), an M.S. in astronomy from the California Institute of Technology (Caltech), and received a Ph.D. in computer science from MIT under Professor Jack Dennis.

 Rumbaugh started his career in the 1960s at Digital Equipment Corporation (DEC) as a lead research scientist.
 From 1968 to 1994 he worked at the General Electric Research and Development Center developing technology, teaching, and consulting.
 At General Electric he also led the development of Object-modeling technique (OMT), an object modeling language for software modeling and designing.

 In 1994, he joined Rational Software, where he worked with Ivar Jacobson and Grady Booch ("the Three Amigos") to develop Unified Modeling Language (UML).
 Later they merged their software development methologies, OMT, OOSE and Booch into the Rational Unified Process (RUP).
 In 2003 he moved to IBM, after its acquisition of Rational Software.
 He retired in 2006.

-He has two grown up children and (in 2009) lived in Saratoga, California with his wife.
+He has two grown up children and (in 2009) lived in Saratoga, California with his wife, Madeline Morrow.